100,000 more people could die by December, Fauci says. But it is still possible to turn it around - KESQ

 By Amanda Sealy and Hollie Silverman, CNN

-With nearly 100,000 Americans hospitalized with Covid-19 and infections surging among the unvaccinated population, it’s possible another 100,000 people could die from the virus by December, according to a recent model.
+With nearly 100,000 Americans hospitalized with Covid-19 and infections surging among the unvaccinated population, it’s possible another 100,000 people could die from the virus by December, according to a recent University of Washington model.

-“What is going on now is both entirely predictable, but entirely preventable,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN’s Jake Tapper Sunday.
+“What is going on now is both entirely predictable, but entirely preventable,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN’s Jake Tapper Sunday, saying the outcome of the model is possible.
 “We know we have the wherewithal with vaccines to turn this around.”

 Around 80 million eligible Americans are still not vaccinated — the very group that could help turn the pandemic around, Fauci said.